 So what do I need?

 You can’t make a magnetic travel map without magnets.
-I got these blue, green, and silver magnets.
-I ordered the larger variety pack because it was cheaper per magnet.
-Plus I have aspirations of needing them all.
-But there is a smaller pack too.
+I got the assorted pack for color variety.
 At 4 mm in diameter, they are small enough to use as pins for travel maps, but also strong enough to attach photos or tickets from your trip if you want to.

 Home Depot has a 24″ x 36″ galvanized metal sheet that magnets will stick to.
 And that’s a universal map and frame size, so you don’t have to cut it!
 I found it with the HVAC supplies.